Vietnam.vn - Nền tảng quảng bá Việt Nam

 Zahorán Gábor Tamás (thứ hai từ phải sang) đang làm món gỏi củ hũ dừa tôm thịt - Ảnh: TRỌNG NHÂN

-Zahorán Gábor Tamás (second from right) is making coconut root salad with shrimp and meat - Photo: TRONG NHAN
+Zahorán Gábor Tamás (second from the right) is making coconut heart salad with shrimp and meat - Photo: TRỌNG NHÂN

 Ông Hegyi Béla (trái) và ông Horváth Ferenc dùng chiếc máy dịch để giao tiếp tại Việt Nam - Ảnh: TRỌNG NHÂN

-The Story of the Translator
+The story of the translation machine

-Open up job opportunities in Europe
+Opening up job opportunities in Europe

-Believe in your path
+Believe in your path.

 Source